VoluntasTua/scripture-study-guide/quran/meccan-suras.md

 ### [Week 1: Suras 1, 81-114](/quran/sura-1.md)

 We begin with the first sura, the Opening.
 We then jump toward the end of the book.
 Though this covers 35 of the 114 suras by count, it is less than 3% of the overall text.
+These suras were chosen for Michael Sells' _Approaching the Qur'an: The Early Revelations_ along with a portion of sura 53 which we will be reading in week 2.

 ### [Week 2: Suras 53, 55, 56, 68](/quran/week-2-suras-53-55-56-68.md)